davidhiendl/telegraf-docker-sd/README.md

 # Telegraf Docker Service Discovery

 ## Description
-`telegraf-docker-sd` is a companion for the [github.com/influxdata/telegraf](https://github.com/influxdata/telegraf) agent with the goal to support flexible configuration in order to detect and monitor services running inside docker containers without the need
+`telegraf-docker-sd` is a lightweight (written in GO) companion for the [github.com/influxdata/telegraf](https://github.com/influxdata/telegraf) agent with the goal to support flexible configuration in order to detect and monitor services running inside docker containers without the need